 Neal to win at 1.36

 Here we have the fight between the specialist and the generalist.
-Tsarukyan is 8 years younger than Aubin-Mercier so it’s interesting that these two fighters have a similar professional record.
-Tsarukyan also holds the 2 inch reach advantage whereas Aubin-Mercier holds the 2 inch height advantage.
+Arman Tsarukyan is eight years younger than Olivier Aubin-Mercier so it’s interesting that these two fighters have a similar professional record.
+Tsarukyan also holds the 2 inch reach advantage whereas Aubin-Mercier holds the 2-inch height advantage.
 It would seem that Tsarukyan holds the physical advantage overall.

-Aubin-Mercier is overwhelmingly a submissions specialist with 8 victories via submission.
+Aubin-Mercier is overwhelmingly a submissions specialist, with eight victories via submission.
 It’s unsurprising considering he has trained all his life and has a black belt in Judo (the inspiration of modern BJJ).
-Not only was two-time junior national champion and 3 time senior national medalist, but he also competed for the adult national judo team.
-After 2 losses via decision, this is his chance to utilise his skills and return to the Octagon fighting.
+Not only was two-time junior national champion and three-time senior national medalist, but he also competed for the adult national judo team.
+After two losses via decision, this is his chance to utilise his skills and return to the Octagon fighting.

-Tsarukyan has a far more balanced record with 5 knockout wins and 5 via submission.
-He’s proved he can strike and grapple, and clearly displays technique and talent from across the board despite only holding 4 years of professional MMA experience.
+Tsarukyan has a far more balanced record, with five knockout wins and five via submission.
+He’s proved he can strike and grapple, and clearly displays technique and talent from across the board despite only holding four years of professional MMA experience.

 He landed an impressive spinning back kick and punches victory against Haotian Wu, has secured many wins by rear-naked choke, and, although he lost it during his most recent loss to Islam Makhachev on UFC Fight Night 149, he was on a hugely impresive 12 fight winning streak.